-Resume/Cover Letter
+Resume/Cover Letter (Course objective 1 & 2)

-Create a resume.
+Create a resume and cover letter.
+If you already have a resume use this assignment as an opportunity to update and improve it.
+Reviewing the Resume Contents sections that describe and give examples of an Objective, Education,

-Reviewing the Resume Contents sections that describe and give examples of an Objective, Education, Experience, etc. will help you create the rough draft of your resume.
+Experience, etc. will help you create the rough draft of your resume.
 Students MUST at least have written the following sections: